|

 pillon lines detailed at the Muir Park Reservoir, till reaching a second

 cross roads with another of the attractive stone breather points.
-Take

 the track to the right shortly reaching Clashmore.